DragonSenses/Curiosity/JavaScript2/1. Document/1.5 Node properties - type, tag, & contents/nodeProperties.md

 Most standard HTML attributes have a corresponding DOM property.

-However, HTML attributes and DOM properties are not always the same, as we’ll see in the next chapter.
+However, HTML attributes and DOM properties are not always the same, as we'll see in the next chapter.

 ---